+Clock Speed > 25 MHz Tells the emulator whether or not to force synchronous and burst mode accesses to emulation memory to be completed with 1 wait state.
+If your clock speed is greater than 25 MHz and you do not select this option, synchronous and burst mode accesses to emulation memory will be unreliable.
 Enable Target INT Signals Enables or disables interrupts from the target system.
 Enable Break on Write to ROM Enables or disables breaks to the monitor when the user program writes to memory mapped as ROM.
-BKPT Vector Number for Software Breakpoint Specifies the breakpoint BKPT vector number.
+Software Breakpoint Vector Specifies the breakpoint BKPT vector number.
 Target Memory Access Size Specifies the size used to access target system memory.
+The "Any" option specifies that the emulator select the optimum size to access target memory.
 Initial Stack Pointer Value Specifies the initial value of the interrupt stack pointer (ISP), which is set when the monitor is entered from reset.
 Enter an even address value.
 Initial Program Counter Value Specifies the initial value of the program counter (PC), which is set when the monitor is entered from reset.
 Enter an even address value.
 OK Stores the current modification and closes the dialog box.
 Cancel Cancels the current modification and closes the dialog box.

-Apply Loads the configuration settings into the emulator.
+Loads the configuration settings into the emulator.